attack68/rateslib/docs/source/z_bond_conventions.rst

    \underbrace{\frac{r_u}{s_u}}_{\text{accrual fraction}} \underbrace{\frac{s_u}{365} C}_{\text{cashflow}} = \underbrace{\frac{r_u}{365} C}_{\text{accrued interest formula}}

-Since ``linear_days`` is the default the correct amount of accrued interest should be returned by default when constructing a bond with Act365F convention.
+Since ``linear_days`` is the default, the correct amount of accrued interest should be returned by default when constructing a bond with an Act365F *convention*.
 The official example gives an accrued interest calculation of 4.86986301. *Rateslib* gives the following:

 .. ipython:: python